 \section{Conclusions}

-One-shot relation extraction is a challenging problem that is however critical in domains where response time matters, e.g., intelligence or medical.
-We study how to improve in-context learning in this regime by selecting additional demonstrations that effectively transform a 1-shot setup into a 5- or 10-shot setting without supervision or model training.
-Specifically, we propose an example selection framework that retrieves relation-faithful demonstrations using structured syntactic--semantic representations, promotes diversity through clustering, and complements retrieval with LLM-generated examples.
-Together, these strategies yield a robust hybrid selection method that balances similarity to the gold example with diversity across demonstrations.
+$1$-shot relation extraction is a challenging problem that is however critical in domains where response time matters, e.g., intelligence or medical.
+We study how to improve in-context learning in this setting by selecting additional examples that effectively transform a $1$-shot setup into a $5$- or $10$-shot setting without supervision or model training.
+Specifically, we propose an example selection framework that retrieves relation-faithful examples using structured syntactic-semantic representations, promotes diversity through clustering, and complements retrieval with LLM-generated examples.
+Together, these strategies yield a robust hybrid selection method that balances similarity to the gold example with diversity across examples.

 Our hybrid example selection strategy transfers well across benchmarks (\tacred{} and \fewrel{}) and LLMs (\qwensmall{}, \qwenlarge{}, \gemmasmall{}).
-Overall, our analyses show that explicitly balancing similarity to the gold example via LLM-generated demonstrations and diversity via syntactic-semantic retrieval is key to effective example selection for in-context learning.
+Overall, our analyses show that explicitly balancing (a)~similarity to the gold example via LLM-generated examples and (b)~diversity via syntactic-semantic retrieval is key to effective example selection for in-context learning.